Online course development

-New and Duplicate course developments usually take 2-1/2 terms to complete—1-1/2 terms if the instructor has already completed FOOT and OIO training.
+New and Duplicate course developments usually take 2-1/2 terms to complete—1-1/2 terms if the instructor has already completed OIO training.
 Timelines vary by instructor training status.

-New online course developments may be compensated by the Online Learning Department or a Division Dean.
+New online course developments may be compensated by the Online Learning Department or a Program Dean.
 Not all requests are funded.
 “New version” or duplicate course developments are not funded.

 - Determine if the course meets the criteria for the priorities for online course development.